Tour LROC's Lunar Exploration Museum

 The LROC Science Operations Center Visitor Gallery is located on Arizona State University Tempe Campus in the Interdisciplinary A Building.
 Unguided interpretative exhibits are open to the general public 9:30 a.m.—4:30 p.m., Monday—Friday (excluding holidays).
 Interested educators, school, and community groups must arrange guided tours at least three business days prior to the requested tour date.
 Under special circumstances, we may be able to accommodate a rush tour request.
 Please notate the need for a rush request under the Additional comments section in the form below.

 - Learn about America's incredible space program

 - See dedicated scientists charting the amazing lunar frontier

-ASU thanks the NASA Johnson Space Center for the generous loan of the sample.
+ASU would like to thank the NASA Johnson Space Center for their generous loan of sample 15555.

-To help us assist you in planning your tour, please complete the following form:
+To help assist us in planning your tour, please complete the following form: